 Andrés Coll, born 2000 in Ibiza, is a multifaceted vibraphonist who amalgamates sharp and broad musical sense, virtuoso playing skills and stoic commitment to art.
 From his childhood on a loyal member of a local folklore group, he became conscious of the deep and broad origins of his native music.
 Coll discreetly matured to an investigative player and composer dedicated to the cross-sum of primigenius music, folklore, Bach, Bartók, contemporary music, modern jazz and free improvisation.
 His open mind, sense of quality and no fuss attitude make him a frequent and most welcome partner of the established, yet often disclosed musical elite of like minded top artists worldwide.

-New videoclip from the last concert of the Andrés Coll Odyssey at the Ibiza Jazz Festival in August 2022.
+New videoclip from the last concert of the Andrés Coll Odyssey at Enter Enea Festival in 2023!

 Embark on an inspiring musical journey through freedom, world culture, and avant-garde jazz with the Andrés Coll Odyssey.
 This four-member band brings together the diverse cultures of Ibiza, Eastern Europe, and North Africa in a modern and inspiring approach that moves listeners with the native grooves of these exotic lands.